Utah Car Accident Lawyer

 - Speeding or Other Forms of Reckless Driving – The reckless driver would be responsible in this circumstance.

 - Shoddy Mechanical Work – A mechanic or the repair shop could be held liable for your Utah auto accident.

 - Drunk Driving – A drunk driver would be held responsible in both civil and criminal court.

 - Faulty Vehicle Parts – A manufacturer is responsible for faulty auto parts.

-- Dangerous Road Conditions – The government agency responsible for that roadway’s maintenance could be held legally responsible.
+- Dangerous Road Conditions – The government agency responsible for that roadway’s maintenance could be held legally responsible for your accident.

 Utah Car Accident FAQ

-Personal injury claims are complicated, and the related Utah laws can be confusing; you’re sure to have questions.
-A Utah car wreck attorney from our firm will be more than happy to answer all of your questions during a free claim assessment.
-In addition, you will find some answers to commonly asked questions below to get you started.
+A Utah car accident lawyer from our firm will be more than happy to answer all of your questions during a free claim assessment.

 What is modified comparative fault?